 As soon as you can tolerate it without pain.
-Typically, this is not before 1-2 weeks.
 Start slowly and let pain be a guide to what you do.
-Avoid overhead lifting, as this usually causes the greatest pain.

-- 8. My pre-operative pain has come back.
+8. My pre-operative pain has come back.
 What happened?
 Around 10% of patients whose pain went away with surgery will get the pain again in the first few weeks to months after surgery.
 This is due to inflammation around the nerves as the healing occurs.
-This pain will resolve over the next several weeks in the vast majority of cases. - 9.
-I hear a lot of clicks and pops.
+This pain will resolve over the next several weeks in the vast majority of cases.

+9. I hear a lot of clicks and pops.
 This is perfectly normal, even in people who haven't had surgery.
 Unless there was trauma, this is rarely due to any problem.